ardriveapp/ardrive-cli/README.md

 ### Dealing With Network Congestion

 Currently, Arweave blocks hold up to 1000 transactions per block.
-The "mempool", where pending transacions reside until they've been included into a block, will only hold a transaction for 50 blocks (~100-150 minutes) before it's discarded by the network resulting in no fees or data being transacted.
+The "mempool", where pending transactions reside until they've been included into a block, will only hold a transaction for 50 blocks (~100-150 minutes) before it's discarded by the network resulting in no fees or data being transacted.
 During periods of network congestion (i.e. those where the mempool contains 1000 or more pending transactions), it may make sense to either:

 a) wait for congestion to dissipate before attempting your transactions.

 b) apply the fee boost multiplier to your transactions rewards with the --boost parameter during write operations in order to front-run some of the congestion.

 #### Check for network congestion before uploading<a id="check-congestion"></a>